 Agpalsa and his wife, Ali, have a daughter, Addison.

-Jim Zebrowksi, a coaching veteran in the Big Ten and the Mid-American Conference, begins his first season as quarterbacks.
-Zebrowksi brings 25 years of coaching experience to Buffalo, including five successful seasons at Minnesota.
+Jim Zebrowksi, a coaching veteran in the Big Ten and the Mid-American Conference, begins his second season as quarterbacks and will also serve as co-offensive coordinator beginning in 2018.
+Zebrowksi brought 25 years of coaching experience to Buffalo, including five successful seasons at Minnesota.

 Zebrowski was the quarterbacks coach at Minnesota from 2011-15 and helped lead the Gophers to three straight bowl games.
 He is well known for developing young quarterbacks.
 Minnesota signal-caller Mitch Leidner advanced from running the scout team to accounting for 2,250 yards and 21 touchdowns in 2014.
 Leidner had 10 rushing touchdowns, tying the school record for a quarterback.